rougier/from-python-to-numpy/book.rst

 .. ----------------------------------------------------------------------------

-There is already a fair number of books about Numpy (see Bibliography_) and a legitimate question is to wonder if another book is really necessary.
+There are already a fair number of books about Numpy (see Bibliography_) and a legitimate question is to wonder if another book is really necessary.
 As you may have guessed by reading these lines, my personal answer is yes, mostly because I think there is room for a different approach concentrating on the